 CAC.
 Beautiful thick brilliant luster coats nearly perfect surfaces.
 The strike is very sharp and the eye appeal is fantastic!

-Blazing luster and a sharp strike.
+Satiny luster and a sharp strike with minimal marks.

 Well struck and lustrous with light iridescent toning.